evermight/elk-dmarc/readme.md

 ## Ingest Data
 7. Make a copy of `~/parser/env.sample` to `~/parser/.env`.
 Optional - customize settings for better security.
 8. Put all your zipped DMARC aggregation reports into the `~/parser/logs/zipped/`.
 Sample DMARC aggregration reports can be copied from `~/parser/logs/zipped-sample/`.
 The zipped DMARC reports should end with any of the following filename extensions: `*.gz` or `*.zip`.
-9. Type `docker exec -it dmarc-parser-1 ./start.sh` to extract, transform and load DMARC aggregation data into your ELK stack.
+9. Type `docker exec -it dmarc-parser-1 ./start.sh` to extract, transform and load DMARC aggregation data into your ELK stack. **Note: depending on the version of your operating system or docker or other configurations, the container might be `dmarc_parser_1` or `dmarc-parser-1` or something slightly different.
+Review the output of `docker ps -a`  or `docker ps -a --format "table {{.Names}}\t{{.RunningFor}}"` to determine your container names.**
 10. Go to your web browser in Kibana and go to Dashboards to see your DMARC Dashboard.

 ![Screenshot](screenshot.png "DMARC Dashboard")